 LOIN can also assist in aligning the project’s information requirements with the standards set by BS EN ISO 19650:2018.
 This alignment ensures that the project adheres to the best practices in the industry, which can enhance the project’s overall quality and delivery.

 Furthermore, understanding the LOIN can aid in the development of a comprehensive BIM Execution Plan.
-This plan outlines what information is needed and ensures that those requirements align with the project’s objectives, thus driving project success.
+This plan is very important for a BIM project as it outlines what information is needed and ensures that those requirements align with the project’s objectives, thus driving project success.

 Lastly, LOIN is instrumental in determining the Level of Development (LOD).
 This concept, complementary to LOIN, recognizes that each project has unique requirements and information needs.